Pinchas Zukerman: Life and career

 Zukerman was born in Tel Aviv, to Jewish parents and Holocaust survivors Yehuda and Miriam Lieberman Zukerman.
 He began his musical studies at age four, on the recorder.
 His father then taught him to play the clarinet and then the violin at age eight.
 Early studies were at the Samuel Rubin Academy of Music (now the Buchmann-Mehta School of Music).
 Isaac Stern and Pablo Casals learned of Zukerman's violin talent during a 1962 visit to Israel.
-Zukerman subsequently moved to the United States that year to study at the Juilliard School under Stern and Ivan Galamian.
-He made his New York City debut in 1963.
-In 1967, he shared the Leventritt Prize with the Korean violinist Kyung-wha Chung.
-His 1969 debut recordings of the concerti by Tchaikovsky (under the direction of Antal Dorati, with the London Symphony Orchestra) and Mendelssohn (with Leonard Bernstein and the New York Philharmonic) launched a successful recording career of over 110 releases.
+Later that year, Zukerman moved to the United States to study at the Juilliard School under Stern and Ivan Galamian.
+He made his New York City performance debut in 1963.
+In 1967, he shared the Leventritt Prize with Korean violinist Kyung-wha Chung.
+His 1969 debut recordings—of the concerti by Tchaikovsky (with the London Symphony Orchestra conducted by Antal Dorati) and Mendelssohn (with the New York Philharmonic conducted by Leonard Bernstein)—launched a successful recording career of over 110 releases.

 Zukerman launched his conducting career in 1970 with the English Chamber Orchestra, and served as director of London's South Bank Festival from 1971 to 1974.
 In the US, Zukerman was music director of the Saint Paul Chamber Orchestra from 1980 to 1987.
 He later directed the summer festivals of the Dallas Symphony Orchestra (1991–95) and the Baltimore Symphony Orchestra (1996–99).
-In 1999, he became Music Director of Canada's National Arts Centre Orchestra (NACO) in Ottawa, stepping down from the post in 2015.
+In 1998, he became Music Director of Canada's National Arts Centre Orchestra (NACO) in Ottawa, where he was reported to have polarized the orchestra members and required facilitator intervention.
+Zukerman took a sudden leave in mid-December 2005 with Forsynth, before returning in 2006, at which point his contract was extended through 2011.
+He stepped down from the post for the final time in 2015.
 He has served as Principal Guest Conductor of the Royal Philharmonic Orchestra since 2009.